The-Arrow-Team/AT-MassDataPull/README.md

 Arrow Team | Brendon Mourao

 ## NOTES
-Included is a ".source [sample]" folder, this includes the needed .env file & distributions.txt referenced in the scripts.
-These two files are used to build various variables witin the script and where to send the results (results are always saved locally).
+Included is a ".source [sample]" folder, this includes the needed files/variables referenced in the scripts.
 Rename this folder to just ".source" and edit the keys in the .env file as needed.

+This folder is used to build various variables witin the script and where to send the results (results are always saved locally).